 We do not need to worry about properly “matching” a power amplifier to an active speaker unless that speaker has a speaker level input that will effectively bypass the inner amplifier.

 In fact, connecting a power amplifier to an active speaker runs the risk of overloading and causing damage to the speaker’s internal circuitry and may even cause damage to the amplifier.

-On top of that, the internal amplifier(s) of an active speaker are generally designed specifically for the driver(s) of that speaker.
-So not only do we not have to worry about matching a power amp but the power amp utilized is likely one of the most compatible amps we could choose!
+On top of that, the internal amplifier(s) of an active speaker is generally designed specifically for that speaker’s driver(s).
+So not only do we not have to worry about matching a power amp, but the power amp utilized is likely one of the most compatible amps we could choose!

-As an aside, active amplifiers with crossovers (2-way active speakers, 3-way active speaker, etc.) will have individual power amplifiers for each crossover frequency band.
+As an aside, active amplifiers with crossovers (2-way active speakers, 3-way active speakers, etc.) will have individual power amplifiers for each crossover frequency band.

-This means the crossover will deal with spliiting up line level signals and, therefore, more care can be taken in providing adjustable crossover parameters (rather than providing heavy-duty components that can handle the much higher voltages of speaker level signals).
+This means the crossover will deal with splitting up line level signals.
+Therefore, more care can be taken in providing adjustable crossover parameters (rather than providing heavy-duty components that can handle the much higher voltages of speaker level signals).

 This is a bit beside the point but worth mentioning.
 To learn more about crossovers, check out my article What Is A Speaker Crossover Network?
 (Active & Passive).

 All of this is to say that active speakers have built-in power amplifiers, and we need not worry about matching them to external power amplifiers.

 Active speakers have line inputs (or potentially mic and/or instrument inputs).
 Therefore, we’ll see much different specification values for impedance, power and sensitivity.
 These specs are largely based on the input of the speaker.